canonical/microcloud/doc/how-to/update_upgrade.md

 To avoid such possible effects entirely, use the live migration approach described below when updating or upgrading the MicroCeph and MicroOVN snaps.

 - Use virtual machines (VMs) instead of system containers for crucial workloads; in general, containers cannot be live-migrated.
 - Each VM must be pre-configured for live migration.
-See: {ref}`lxd:live-migration` for information on the required configurations.
+Refer to {ref}`lxd:live-migration` for information on the required configurations.
 - Before you update or upgrade a cluster member, use the {ref}`cluster evacuate <lxd:cluster-evacuate>` operation to migrate all instances on the host to other members in the same cluster.
 - Once the update or upgrade is complete, use the {ref}`cluster restore <lxd:cluster-restore>` operation to migrate all evacuated instances back to the original host.
 - The evacuate and restore operations can live-migrate any VMs that are configured to allow it.
 If any instances on the cluster member are ineligible for live migration (such as a container, or a VM that is not configured for live migration), then during both evacuation and restoration, those instances are stopped, migrated, and restarted.

-For more information on the cluster evacuate and restore operations, see: {ref}`lxd:cluster-evacuate-restore`.
+For more information on the cluster evacuate and restore operations, refer to {ref}`lxd:cluster-evacuate-restore`.

 (howto-update-upgrade-order)=
 ## Update and upgrade order